peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 A number whose exponent is decreased by  <i>places</i>
 , but not to more than 0.

-<a id="MovePointLeft_PeterO_Numbers_EInteger"></a>
+<a id="MovePointLeft_int"></a>
 ### MovePointLeft

     public PeterO.Numbers.EFloat MovePointLeft(
-        PeterO.Numbers.EInteger bigPlaces);
+        int places);

 Returns a number similar to this number but with the radix point moved to the left.

 <b>Parameters:</b>

- * <i>bigPlaces</i>: The number of binary digit places to move the radix point to the left.
+ * <i>places</i>: The number of binary digit places to move the radix point to the left.
 If this number is negative, instead moves the radix point to the right by this number's absolute value.

 <b>Return Value:</b>

-A number whose exponent is decreased by  <i>bigPlaces</i>
+A number whose exponent is decreased by  <i>places</i>
 , but not to more than 0.

 <a id="MovePointLeft_PeterO_Numbers_EInteger_PeterO_Numbers_EContext"></a>